rtgodwin/rtgodwin.github.io/_docs/outline.md

 ## Required Textbook
 [I wrote the textbook we'll use and it's available here.](https://rtgodwin.com/introeconometrics.pdf)

-I will be making frequent edits and revisions to the textbook this semester.
+I will be making some edits and revisions to the textbook this semester.
 {: .notice--danger}

 ### Recommended Textbook